Ginie Lim Siew Lin

-Ginie Lim Siew Lin (林秀凌 (林秀凌, Lín Xiùlíng)) was a former Member of the Malacca State Executive Council (EXCO) in 2018 and Member of the Malacca State Legislative Assembly (MLA) for Machap Jaya until November 2021.
-Lim is currently the Chief Executive Officer of Invest Malacca.

-Ginie Lim Siew Lin (林秀凌 (林秀凌, Lín Xiùlíng)) is a Malaysian politician who served as Member of the Malacca State Executive Council (EXCO) in the Pakatan Harapan (PH) state administration under former Chief Minister Adly Zahari from May 2018 to the collapse of the PH state administration in March 2020 and Member of the Malacca State Legislative Assembly (MLA) for Machap Jaya from May 2018 to November 2021.
-Lim is currently the Chief Executive Officer of Invest Melaka, the state's investment promotion agency under the leadership of Chief Minister Ab Rauf Yusoh.
+Ginie Lim Siew Lin (林秀凌 (林秀凌, Lín Xiùlíng)) is a Malaysian politician who served as Member of the Malacca State Executive Council (EXCO) in the Pakatan Harapan (PH) state administration under former chief minister Adly Zahari from May 2018 to the collapse of the PH state administration in March 2020 and Member of the Malacca State Legislative Assembly (MLA) for Machap Jaya from May 2018 to November 2021.
+Lim is currently the chief executive officer of Invest Melaka, the state's investment promotion agency under the leadership of Chief Minister Ab Rauf Yusoh.

 Lim was a progressive student leader during her years in Universiti Sains Malaysia.
 After graduated, she held National Secretary position in Malaysian Youth and Student Democratic Movement (DEMA) and Secretary of Solidariti Mahasiswa Malaysia (SMM) before she joined PKR in 2005.
 Lim, who is trilingual in Malay, Chinese and English, served as media coordinator under the party's Information Bureau led by Tian Chua.

 Lim first participated in the 2008 Malaysian general election as one of the youngest women candidates at age 27 years old.
 She stood in Machap (former name of Machap Jaya), her mother's hometown where she grew up.
 She lost by 1,639 votes to the MCA candidate but she stood again in 2013 after returning from her further study in England and lost by 152 votes.

 In her third attempt in 2018, after consistent groundwork over 10 years in rural area, Lim made a breakthrough in Machap Jaya for the first time and won against the former Alor Gajah Parliamentarian and MCA leader Koh Nai Kwang with 1,336 votes.

 Before being elected, Lim served the late Tan Sri Khalid Ibrahim, former Menteri Besar of Selangor under Pakatan Rakyat government as the state's Chief Public Relations Officer in 2009 after working as the Opposition Leader Office's Media Coordinator under Dr Wan Azizah Wan Ismail for a year.